 When people think of meringues in Switzerland, the district of Gruyère usually comes to mind.
 In this region, these light-as-air sweets are traditionally served with double cream.
 However, the birthplace of meringue is often considered to be Meiringen, in the canton of Bern.
 At the same time, multiple theories exist for its place of origin, one of which involves Napoleon.

 The story goes that an Italian chef named Gasparini, who worked in Meiringen, borrowed the name of the town for his new creation made of leftover egg whites and sugar.
 Some sources indicate this took place during the 17th century, while others say it occurred around 1720.

-Lacking sufficient evidence, I have chosen to believe the theory that Meiringen is the home of meringue — and also because it holds the record for the world’s longest meringue, an honor proudly bestowed upon the town in 1986.
-With this in mind, I recently traveled to central Switzerland to taste Swiss meringues in the place where they were supposedly first made.
+Lacking sufficient evidence, I have chosen to believe the theory that Meiringen is the home of meringue.
+Furthermore, because it holds the record for the world’s longest meringue, an honor proudly bestowed upon the town in 1986.
+To learn more, I recently traveled to central Switzerland to taste Swiss meringues in the place where they were supposedly first made.

 Just outside of the city center, you’ll find the factory for Frutal meringues, at Hausenstrasse 73.
-At this location, you can schedule a one-hour guided tour of the facility, which will likely include a chance to sample some meringues along the way.
-Frutal has other opportunities for meringue-baking workshops for both children and adults, particularly from July to October or with a special request.
+At this location, you can schedule a one-hour guided tour of the facility.
+It will very likely include a chance to sample some meringues along the way.
+Frutal has other opportunities for meringue-baking workshops for both children and adults.
+These occur roughly between July to October or by special request.

 For more information: